rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 Custom Templates
 -----
 Creating custom templates is very easy.
 You just need your favorite text editor and some knowledge on how the syntax is.
-Below an example of custom template that we are going to cover on all its aspects.
+Below is an example of a custom template that we are going to cover on all its aspects.

 ~~~ .html
 name::padding-top:10px;|Firefox